 Thousands of federal employees are getting laid off.
 Will a judge intervene?

-With the federal government shutdown hitting the two-week mark, a federal judge in San Francisco will weigh whether to temporarily halt the latest wave of layoffs by the Trump administration.
+With the federal government shutdown now 2 weeks old and counting, a federal judge in San Francisco will weigh whether to temporarily halt the latest wave of layoffs by the Trump administration.

 U.S. District Judge Susan Illston will hear preliminary arguments on Wednesday in a case brought by the American Federation of Government Employees (AFGE) and the American Federation of State, County and Municipal Employees (AFSCME), which together represent more than 800,000 federal workers.

+In a brief filed with the court Tuesday, the unions accuse the Trump administration of "using federal employees as pawns to impose political pressure on the Administration's perceived opponents in Congress."

-The unions have asked the court to pause the implementation of layoffs already underway and stop any additional layoff notices from being sent out.
+They ask the court for a temporary restraining order to pause the implementation of layoffs already underway — including "stopping the clock" on the 60-day notice period — and block any additional layoff notices from being sent out.

-The Trump administration has argued the court lacks jurisdiction to hear the case.
+The Trump administration has argued that the court lacks jurisdiction to hear the case.
+From their standpoint, the steps the president has taken are fully within his authority as head of the executive branch, and any pause would be inappropriate.

+"The President, through [the White House Office of Management and Budget], has determined that agencies should operate more efficiently and has directed them to consider steps to optimize their workforces in light of the ongoing lapse in appropriations," attorneys for the administration wrote in their brief to the court.
+"A TRO would prevent agencies from taking steps to implement this policy priority."

-The hearing comes as the Trump administration has commenced a new round of layoffs, known as reductions-in-force, or RIFs.
-On Friday, at least seven different agencies sent RIF notices to more than 4,000 federal employees, according to a status update from Stephen Billy, a senior advisor to the White House Office of Management and Budget (OMB).
+The hearing comes as the Trump administration has commenced a new round of layoffs, known as reductions in force, or RIFs.
+On Friday, at least seven different agencies sent RIF notices to more than 4,000 federal employees, according to a status update from Stephen Billy, a senior adviser to the White House Office of Management and Budget (OMB).
 Noting that the situation is "fluid and rapidly evolving," Billy cautioned that the numbers could change.

 On Tuesday, the Trump administration provided a new status update with a slightly lower count, but again emphasized that "agencies are continually finalizing their RIF plans."